 If someone else caused you to suffer a serious burn, it is important that you contact DiBella Law Offices, P.C., at (617) 870-0907.
 Our team of Boston personal injury attorneys will meet you for a free consultation to determine if you have grounds for a civil claim.

-What Are Some Different Types of Burns?
+What Are the Severity of Burns?

-Burlington Burn Injury Lawyer Near Me 855-DiBella
+Boston Burn Injury Lawyer Near Me 855-DiBella

 We've offered crucial support and guidance to individuals who have suffered injuries, ensuring their financial and emotional well-being.

-- Long-term medical care or assisted living
+- The cost of long-term in-home care or assisted living

-- Lost wages and lost potential wages
+- Lost wages, potential lost earnings, and lost earning potential

 - Pain and suffering as well as diminished quality of life